Arianny Celeste Slays In A Sexy Sequin-Covered Jumpsuit With A Plunging Neckline

 Her look was crafted from a chocolate brown material covered entirely in sequins, which caught the light and made a major statement.
 The jumpsuit was sleeveless, leaving her sculpted shoulders and arms on display, and had a neckline that dipped scandalously low, revealing a serious amount of cleavage.

-She carried a golden purse in one hand, and also added a few bangles and various delicate rings to finish off her accessorizing.
-She posed with one hand on her waist in the first shot, her gaze focused on the camera.
-Her long brunette locks were styled in a sleek look with a crisp middle part.

-The second image was taken from closer, and Arianny gazed off into the distance while she brushed a few strands of her hair back, showing off the chunky gold bangle she wore on one forearm.
+The second image was taken from closer up, and Arianny gazed off into the distance while she brushed a few strands of her hair back, showing off the chunky gold bangle she wore on one forearm.

-Her fans absolutely loved the update, and the post received 418 comments in 13 hours, as well as over 43,100 likes from her audience.
+Her fans absolutely loved the update, and the post received 418 comments in 13 hours, as well as over 43,100 likes.

 "Oh honeyyy she did not come to play she came out to slaaay," one fan wrote, loving the look.